Exotic Ants of the Southeastern United States [Southeastern ants] [Southeastern ants-Pests]

 Nylanderia pubens (Forel) (FL) (introduced-Neotropics, Caribbean?, pest)

-Pachycondyla chinensis Emery (AL, FL, GA, NC, SC, TN) (introduced-China, Japan, pest)
+Pachycondyla chinensis Emery (AL, FL, GA, MS, NC, SC, TN) (introduced-China, Japan, pest)

 Pachycondyla harpax (Fabricius) (LA) (introduced-South America, pest?)